cncf/glossary/content/en/runtime.md

 It is an [abstraction](/abstraction/) of the underlying operating system that translates the program's commands into respective actions for the operating system.

 In the context of [cloud native](/cloud-native-apps/), _runtime_ generally refers to container runtime.
-A container runtime specifically implements the [Open Container Initiative](https://opencontainers.org/) specification to ensure consistent handling around the ecosystem.
+A container runtime specifically implements the [Open Container Initiative](https://opencontainers.org/) specification to ensure consistent handling around different container orchestration technologies.

 ## Problem it addresses